-Constructive dismissal is the act of employee resigning in response to a major breach of contract by the employer; there has been a recent caselaw development which assists in the decision how to resign.
+Constructive dismissal is when an employee resigns in response to a major breach of contract by the employer; there has been a recent caselaw development which informs the decision how to resign.
 See this page for more on this topic.

 One of the elements an employee must show for a successful claim is that they resigned promptly after the breach, otherwise an Employment Tribunal (ET) may conclude that the they ‘affirmed’ (accepted) the breach of contract and so could not have resigned ‘in response’ to it.

-A common allegation for a major breach is that the employer has breached the implied term of mutual trust and confidence.
-This means conduct showing that the employer didn’t intend to no longer be bound by the employer/employee relationship.
-An employee who asks an employment solicitor how to resign will be told they can use either (1) one major breach; or (2) a series of (non-breach) events ending with a ‘’last straw’ (which can be less minor).
+Commonly the employee complains that the employer has breached the implied term of mutual trust and confidence.
+This is conduct showing that the employer intended no longer to be bound by the employer/employee relationship.
+An employee who asks an employment solicitor how to resign will be told they can use either (1) one major breach; or (2) a series of events ending with a ‘’last straw’ (which does not need to be significant).